vojtasvoboda/oc-twigextensions-plugin/README.md

 Hello I'm {{ ' jack' | ltrim }}
 ```

-The example would output *jack* without whitespaces from the start.
+The example would output *Hello I'm jack* without whitespaces from the start.

 ### rtrim